-Our next egg STEM challenge for Easter is to build a harness to safely transport a small egg down a zip wire.
-Once you’ve built a suitable harness for a chocolate egg, you could try a real egg ( maybe boil it first ) and test to see if your harness works for that too.
+Our next Easter STEM challenge is to build a harness to safely transport a small egg down a zip wire.
+Once you’ve built a suitable harness for a chocolate egg, you could try a real egg ( maybe boil it first ) and test to see if the harness works for that as well.

 String, wire or wool

 Plastic eggs/chocolate eggs/eggs

 This is another great activity for learning about setting up an investigation as a fair test.